Tecno Camon i Review: Inadequately prepared for the battle against Xiaomi Redmi Note 5

 ■ With Camon i, users get 32GB internal storage and up to 128GB of expandable storage.
 The good news is that there is a spate slot of microSD card unlike the Redmi Note 5, in which the microSD slot is built on one of the SIM trays, leaving dual SIM users with only 32GB of internal storage.

-■ Like most Chinese phonemakers, Techno has its own custom interface called Hi UI.
+■ Like most Chinese phonemakers, Tecno has its own custom interface called Hi UI.
 It runs Android 7.1, but looks funky with its colourful wallpapers, themes and unique app icons.
 It offers an app drawer like plain Android smartphones.
 While it looks good, it is still a work in progress and doesn’t have as many features as the MIUI 9.

 ■ Camon i’s 3,000mAh battery can last a full day of modest use, but for more demanding users, the Redmi Note 5, with its 4,000mAh battery, is a slightly better bet.